Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 Essential fatty acids (EFAs) are vital to our health but cannot be made inside our body so they must come from our diet.
 EFAs come in two main varieties: Omega-3 and Omega-6.
 Omega-3 fatty acids (O3FAs), such as those found in wild-caught fish, flax, and certain nuts (walnuts, almonds, pistachios, and hazelnuts, for example), tend to lower inflammation and reduce the risk of chronic diseases, while omega-6 fatty acids (O6FAs), such as those found in most vegetable and seed oils, are metabolized into arachidonic acid which drives up inflammation and raises the risk for chronic diseases.

 The main O6FA is called linoleic acid (LA) while the main O3FA is called alpha-linolenic acid (ALA).
 So should we cut out LA and load up on ALA?
 Again, no. It is generally held now that an optimally healthy diet should have a ratio of LA to ALA of less than 4:1 and ideally, closer to 1:1 (but not zero LA and lots of ALA).
-For most of our evolutionary history, the HD provided us with about an even amount of O6FAs and O3FAs (1:1).
-The MHD skews toward this same (probably ideal based on our evolutionary history) balance point.
+For most of our evolutionary history, the HD provided us with about an even amount of O6FAs and O3FAs (1:1) and the HD skews toward this same (probably ideal based on our evolutionary history) balance point.

 So saturated fats and polyunsaturated fats each come in versions that raise or lower inflammation.
 But we should not jump to cut any of them out of our diet.
 Rather, we should find a balance point between them.
 If this seems complicated, don’t panic, it’s not you.
-The intuitive thinking center of our brains (the gestalt cortex) works by simplifying information and jumping to conclusions (heuristics), and even health experts are not immune to this problem.
-That is why they tend to make broad, overly simplified recommendations such as cutting out saturated fat or cutting out carbs or eating like our Paleolithic ancestors, or becoming vegan.
+The intuitive thinking center of our brains (the gestalt cortex) works by simplifying information and jumping to conclusions (heuristics.
+Even health experts are not immune to this problem which helps explain why they tend to make broad, overly simplified recommendations such as cutting out saturated fat or cutting out carbs or eating like our Paleolithic ancestors, or becoming vegan or going keto.
 But there is an easy solution to this problem: replace the heuristic of binary choices (eat this, don’t eat that) with the concept of balance (a nice amount of each).
+Later, I will lay this out with recipes to help you get started.

 Monounsaturated fat